 How Long to Sous Vide Octopus?

-- Sous vide octopus at 170.5° F for 5 hours.
+• Sous vide octopus at 170.5° F for 5 hours.

 Once the octopus is done cooking, it goes into an ice bath.
 This cooling process ensures that the skin won’t fall off.
 Once it is cool to the touch, you can either serve it as is, slice it, or give it a good char on a grill or in a skillet (my favorite way to enjoy octopus).

-How to Get Crispy Octopus:
+How to Get Crispy Octopus

 My favorite octopus has a good char on the outside and is a bit crispy.
 To ensure that you get a nice char, you want to be sure to dry the octopus very well once it is done in the sous vide.
 Pat it dry with paper towels and be sure to dry the tentacles completely.
-If time allows, my preference is to first dry the octopus with paper towels and then let it sit in the fridge overnight to dry completely.
-Then, I just sear the octopus right before serving.

 You want to be sure to get your grill or a cast iron skillet super hot.
 Then char it for about 8-10 minutes, flipping occasionally.

-Wine Pairings for Octopus:
+Wine Pairings

-- Opt for a lively white wine such as an Italian Verdicchio or a Pinot Gris from Oregon.
+• Opt for a lively white wine such as an Italian Verdicchio or a Pinot Gris from Oregon.

-- A light-bodied, acidic red wine such as a young, slightly chilled Chianti will work well with this recipe.
+• A light-bodied, acidic red wine such as a young, slightly chilled Chianti will work well with this recipe.

-What to Serve with Octopus:
+What to Serve with It

-More Sous Vide Recipes:
+More Sous Vide Recipes

 Sous Vide Octopus